garyexplains/examples/Raspberry Pi Pico/Piccolo_OS/readme.md

 interrupt priorities so that the SysTick has a high priority, however my attempts to do that that have so far been without success.

 More work is needed.

+## Contributing
+I would like to keep this basic version of Piccolo OS intact, as a learning tool.
+I don't plan on expanding it, even to including pre-emptive multi-tasking (see above).

+However, if there is interest then a V2.0 could be started which expands on V1.0 to include pre-emptive multitasking, as well as other things like mutexes, queues, per task memory, etc.

+If there is interest then I will start a V2.0 repo and start accepting pull requests.

+Having said that, please feel free to fork and continue working on Piccolo OS as you see fit.

 ## Resources
 https://datasheets.raspberrypi.org/pico/raspberry-pi-pico-c-sdk.pdf